What is an Air Gap, and How Can You Be Sure You Have a Proper Air Gap Installation?

 What would happen if the faucet was only a few inches away from the drain?
 If that sink were to fill up, dirty water would work its way up and cover the faucet.
 If that wasn’t bad enough, submerging the faucet can create a vacuum, sucking that dirty water right up into the faucet, and possibly even into the city’s water supply – and who wants to drink that?

-The same principle works for ice machines.
+The same principle works for ice cube makers.
 According to health codes, any piece of equipment where food, drinkable liquids or eating utensils are placed cannot have a direct line into the sewage system.
 Since the Food and Drug Administration classifies ice as a food, ice machines must follow these guidelines as well.

 Health codes require two air gap installations for each ice machine.